blanchemohomyie/ping-pong-app/README.md

 # Project Setup and installation
 The tools already installed for the project locally are as follow:
-- Docker: To containerize the apps.
+- *Docker*: To containerize the apps.
-- Docker Desktop: To host k3d cluster
+- *Docker Desktop*: To host k3d cluster
-- k3d: For managing the lightweight Kubernetes cluster.
+- *k3d*: For managing the lightweight Kubernetes cluster.

 # Running the applications